What Does Yogi Adityanath Mean for Indian Politics?

 Politics in UP are characterized by three things: personal wealth amassed by corrupt politicians, nepotism within party politics, and disproportionate power of those in the coalition.
 Because coalitions in power were so narrow, those in it enjoyed tremendous pull, which gave rise to the idea that Muslims had disproportionate political clout, according to Dhume.
 Further, by choosing a head of a Hindu holy order, BJP is aiming to transcend caste, an idea that Modi put forth during the campaign.

 But so, too, does it signal something else.
 Since coming to power, Modi has focused on “development politics” — reforms (or promises of reforms) that would develop and strengthen India and its economy.

-Adityanath’s appointment suggests not that the BJP may be abandoning development politics, but that it will also pursue identity politics.
+That doesn’t mean Adityanath signals a complete break from BJP politics.
+“I think that this is completely with keeping with the campaign strategy used in UP, and that we should not be surprised,” Nooruddin said.
+However, typically, campaigns aside, Modi and company have put in place more technocratic individuals.
+The five-time devout MP is not that.
+And so Adityanath’s appointment suggests not that the BJP may be abandoning development politics, but that it will also pursue identity politics.

 And that it may be doing so to the detriment of 14 percent of India’s population.